gui-sc/gui-sc/README.md

 🤔 I'm currently working on React and Node.js with Typescript and DynamoDB

-✨ I study: React, Docker, Typescript
+✨ I'm studying: Docker, Kubernetes

 📫 How to reach me: [Email](gui.silveiracoelho@gmail.com)